vitalliuss/code-smells/README.md

 # code-smells
 ## What is it?

 This is a storage of code which can be improved.
 Treat this as a "bad code" samples pack.
-Every piece of code insight was selected computer-science students works.
-Sad but true, every line here are from real practical tasks.
+Every piece of code inside was selected out of  computer-science students works.
+Sad but true, every line here is from real practical tasks.
 Please avoid reusing it.

 ## Why collect this?